 QCSubmit will then determine the type of input and process it accordingly using the

-ComponentResult class which will deduplicate the molecules while preserving unique conformations.
+component_result class, which deduplicates the molecules while preserving unique conformations.

-openff-toolkit Molecule class internally when processing datasets the objects need to be first converted to this type.
-To ensure the correctness of the conversion convince methods are provided by the molecule class between RDKit and OpenEye objects.
+Molecule class internally when processing datasets, the objects need to be first converted to this type.
+To ensure the correctness of the conversion, convenience methods are provided by the molecule class between RDKit and OpenEye molecule objects: